dangerous-tac0s/flexsecure-applets/docs/7-aid-list.md

 When compiling the applets using the build scripts in this repository, the following IDs are used.

+## AIDs
+TODO: Ask Chris why we have three different AIDs

 ## flexSecure
 | Lifecycle     | Suggested Name                                                                         |  License  | AIDs                                |  AID Notes            |
 |---------------|----------------------------------------------------------------------------------------|-----------|-------------------------------------|-----------------------|